A better way to deploy permission sets in Salesforce

 • Permission sets get deployed as a unit.
 This frustration is common among tools beyond change sets too.
 With most tools, permission sets are deployed as a whole unit rather than being merged with the existing permission set in the target.
 So if you deploy a permission set from a source org that has fewer objects or installed features than your target org, access for all the missing components will be turned off in the target org.

-If you’re ready to get your permission sets in order but don’t want the headache of native tooling, Gearset is here to help with intuitive and easy deployments for permission sets.
+If you’re ready to get your permission sets in order but don’t want the headache of native tooling, Gearset is here to help with its metadata deployment solution that allows you to easily deploy permission sets.

 How to deploy permission sets and permission set groups with Gearset